alexharri/website/posts/webgl-gradients.md

 <WebGLShader fragmentShader="simplex_stack_final" width={800} height={200} />

-The amount of flow at 1x may feel a bit suble, but that's intentional.
-If the flow is easily noticeable, there's too much of it.
+<SmallNote label="" center>The amount of flow at 1x may feel a bit suble, but that's intentional.
+If the flow is easily noticeable, there's too much of it.</SmallNote>

+The wave is starting to feel really good.
+Let's move onto adding multiple waves.

 ## Multiple waves